Rhinostone/geena.documentation/Getting started.md

 What is a project ?

-What is a bundle (application) ?
+What is a bundle ?

-What is a module ?

-What is an Addon/Plugin

 ## Installing Geena